AlexBerg/spark_docker/README.md

-**_IMPORTANT:_** There are <b>dummy passwords</b> in the shared/templates/hive-site.xml, shared/templates/sql-scripts/init_metastore.sql, shared/templats/sql-scripts/entrypoint.sh and docker-compose.spark-dotnet.yml files that you <b>should absolutely change before running this</b>.
+**_IMPORTANT:_** Change the dummy passwords in the compose files to replace dummy passwords scattered through different configuration files and scripts.</b>.

 # Spark docker setup
 ## Introduction